Main Content

 Dutch Oven

-The Dutch Oven is a larger vessel designed for slow-cooking generous volumes of stews, braised meats or pot roast.
-Dutch Ovens are usually round in shape and are made out of cast iron.
-Most Dutch Ovens have a pair of short handles, in order to make lifting safe and easy.
+The Dutch oven is a larger vessel designed for various cooking methods including slow cooking, braising, browning and more.
+They're usually round and made out of cast iron.
+Most Dutch ovens have a pair of short handles to make lifting safe and easy.
+Dutch ovens come in a variety of colors, so you can add a splash of color to any cookware set.

 French Oven

-The French Oven is a type of Dutch Oven; the main difference is that they have an interior enamel, which means seasoning is not required.
-This is why French ovens are commonly referred to as enameled Dutch Ovens.
-French Ovens are perfect for cooking a variety of dishes, including beef, pork, roasts, briskets, and poultry.
-French Ovens, like standard Dutch Ovens, come in a variety of colors, making them the perfect option to add a splash of color to any cookware set!
+The French oven is a type of Dutch oven; the main difference is that they have an interior enamel, which means seasoning is not required.
+Sometimes they're called enameled Dutch ovens.
+French ovens are perfect for cooking a variety of dishes, including beef, pork, roasts, brisket and poultry.
+They also come in a variety of colors.

 Cookware Sets

-There is always the option of buying Cookware in a bundle.
-It's usually great for saving money and in return having matching pieces.
-This is an option for those who know exactly what they are looking, which makes for an easier purchase.
-Cookware Sets can range anywhere from 10-18 pieces, with different variations in each set tailored to what you need.
+Cookware sets are great for saving money and having matching pieces in your collection.
+This is an option for those who know exactly what they are looking for, which makes for an easier purchase.
+Cookware sets can range anywhere from 10-18 pieces, with different variations in each set tailored to what you need.

 Aluminum

-Aluminum is probably the most popular material in cookware.
-It's an excellent heat conductor and spreads heat evenly throughout the pan.
-Even better heat distribution is if aluminum is ticker.
+Aluminum is the most common cookware material.
+It's an excellent heat conductor and spreads heat evenly.
+The thicker the aluminum, the better the heat distribution.
 Aluminum can be anodized to harden the surface.
-Hard-anodized cookware is harder then steel and is extremely durable.
+Hard-anodized cookware is harder than steel and is extremely durable.
 Plus, it's dishwasher safe.
-This type of cookware is also very inexpensive compared to other materials.
-The drawback of it is if the aluminum is untreated, it's more prone to staining and reacting with foods.
-For this reason, we recommend aluminum with nonstick interior because it's much less likely to discolor or react with foods.
+Aluminum cookware is also very inexpensive compared to other materials.

 Carbon Steel

-Carbon steel is used in very expensive cookware as well as some of the least expensive cookware.
+Carbon steel is used in a variety of cookware.
 It's maintained like cast iron, but it's much lighter in weight.
-It's works well for cooking that requires quick heat changes because it maintains its temperature well.
-The most common pans made out of this material are Woks and Stir-Fry Pans.
+It works well for cooking that requires quick heat changes because it maintains its temperature well.
+The most common pans made out of carbon steel are woks and stir-fry pans.

 Cast Iron

 Cast iron is very thick and heavy duty.
-Even though it takes a little bit longer to heat up, it retains and distributes heat evenly.
-If you are into browning, braising, stewing, slow cooking and baking, this would be the best choice for you.
-Cast iron comes in Bare Iron or with an Enamel-Coating.
+While it takes a little longer to heat up, it retains and distributes heat evenly.
+If you like browning, braising, stewing, slow cooking and baking, this is a great option.
+Cast iron cookware comes in bare iron or with an enamel coating.

 Types of Cast Iron